steffsommer/bandcorder/README.md

 # Bandcorder

+Create audio recordings in multi-user sessions by a single button tap.

 ![App Mockup](misc/img/mockup.svg)

 Disclaimer: This is early stage software

 ## About

-Simply put, Bandcorder allows to create, start & stop audio recordings easily in a multi-client, shared session using a smartphone app.
+Simply put, Bandcorder allows to create, start & stop audio recordings easily in a multi-user, shared session using a smartphone app.
 The recordings may be done using a (high quality) microphone attached to a server (potentially a laptop).

 ## Motivation